 Payday Loan Requirements

 United States citizens and residents who need help making ends meet between paychecks can consider opting for a short-term loan such a payday loan.
 Payday loans are cash advances that Americans can use to keep themselves afloat when their finances get tight.
 To apply for a payday loan, an individual can opt for a physical or online lender.
 Once a candidate completes an application, which can take up to an hour, lenders can look through to decide whether to approve the application or not.
-Each lender will typically have its own criteria for vetting applicants and may ask for specific forms from those who apply.
+Each lender will typically have its own criteria for vetting applicants and specific payday loan requirements.

 Before applying for a loan, it might be helpful to keep the following in mind: